-The Garrett-Evanston Children's Defense Fund Freedom Schools Program is designed specifically for elementary students going into the 4th, 5th, or 6th grade in Evanston’s District 65.
+The Garrett-Evanston Children's Defense Fund Freedom Schools Program is designed specifically for elementary students who are currently enrolled in the 3rd, 4th, or 5th grade in Evanston’s District 65.
 Our Summer Enrichment Camp is a six-week summer program focused on literacy and creative arts.
 This free program will include small classes; breakfast, lunch, and a snack; field trips; and a lot of fun!
 The program fosters a love of reading, increased self-esteem, and positive attitudes towards learning.

-Classes are held at the Friendship Baptist Church in Evanston, and students receive two meals and a snack each day.
+Classes are held in the 5th Ward of Evanston, and students receive two meals and a snack each day.
 This year, eight college/seminary students have received training to serve as servant leader interns for the program, which is grounded in a model curriculum that includes five essential components:

 - High quality academic enrichment